Te Kapa o Ngā Roto Moana – The TALT Team

 Married to Taparoto, we are blessed with our daughter Chantal and mokopuna Reagan and Ebony.

-My strengths are integrity, humility and a strong passion to contribute to the economic, environmental, educational, social, cultural growth and development of our hapū and iwi.
+My strengths are integrity and humility.
+I have a strong passion to contribute to the economic, environmental, educational, social, cultural growth and development of our hapū and iwi.

-I have over 35 years work experience and held Senior Management positions in Finance, Forestry, Education, Information and Health.
-I am familiar with and have a working knowledge of organisational operations, strategies, budgets and financial plans.
+Currently, Pou Arahi Taiao – Environment and Key Relationships Manager for Te Arawa River Iwi Trust.
+My qualifications are in Iwi and Environmental Management, Social Sciences (Geography).
+I have over 40 years of work experience, holding Senior Management positions in Finance, Forestry, Education, Tourism, Information-Technology and Health.
+I have an extensive working knowledge of organisational operations, strategies, budgets and financial plans.

-I am a Fellow Chartered Accountant and Chair the Te Arawa Lakes Trust Finance, Audit and Risk subcommittee.
+Niwa is a Fellow Chartered Accountant and Chair of the Te Arawa Lakes Trust Finance, Audit and Risk subcommittee.

-My professional governance experience means I offer the Lakes Trust skills and capability to enhance the well-being of Te Arawa uri.
+Niwa has professional governance experience and offers skills to enhance the well-being of Te Arawa uri.

 Te Ure o Uenukukōpako Trustee